ccamel/awesome-ccamel/README.md

 - [orbitdb/orbit-db-eventstore](https://github.com/orbitdb/orbit-db-eventstore) - Append-Only Log database for orbit-db
 - [overleaf/overleaf](https://github.com/overleaf/overleaf) - A web-based collaborative LaTeX editor
 - [ovity/octotree](https://github.com/ovity/octotree) - GitHub on steroids
+- [pastelsky/bundlephobia](https://github.com/pastelsky/bundlephobia) - 🏋️ Find out the cost of adding a new frontend dependency to your project
 - [pcottle/learnGitBranching](https://github.com/pcottle/learnGitBranching) - An interactive git visualization and tutorial.
 Aspiring students of git can use this app to educate and challenge themselves towards mastery of git!
 - [ping-pub/explorer](https://github.com/ping-pub/explorer) - A light explorer for Cosmos-based Blockchains.
 - [playwright-community/playwright-go](https://github.com/playwright-community/playwright-go) - Playwright for Go a browser automation library to control Chromium, Firefox and WebKit with a single API.